 Enter new UNIX password: Retype new UNIX password:

-However, if the session restarts after entering the same new password twice (i.e., you’re sent back login prompt), it typically means that there is a problem with one of the critical files managing your authentication data.
+However, if the session restarts after entering the same new password twice (i.e., you’re sent back to the login prompt), it typically means that there is a problem with one of the critical files managing your authentication data.

 You can attempt to log in again using the console after a password reset.